adrianH5/adrianH5/README.md

 # 👋 Hello, I'm Adrian

-I'm a passionate developer interested in a wide range of technologies, from web development to low level programming.
+I'm an aspiring developer interested in a wide range of technologies, from web development to low level programming.
 I love to learn and grow my skills, and I'm always looking for new challenges and opportunities.

 ## 🛠 Skills

 - Web Development: HTML, CSS, JavaScript, React, Vue.js
-- Others: C, C++, Rust
+- Others: C, C++, Rust, Python
 - Databases: PostgreSQL

 ## 📚 I’m currently learning